Shapingba, Chongqing: Colleges and universities

+Climate

 Transport

 Transport connections to and from Shapingba has improved over the years.
 There are buses that run directly to most other districts including Jiangbei, Yuzhong and Jiulongpo.
 Three highways, Chengdu-Chongqing, Chongqing-Changshou and Shangqiao-Jieshi come across here.
 Within only half an hour, it is possible to reach the Chongqing Jiangbei International Airport.
 Chongqing's West Railway Station is located in Shapingba.
 Though departures and arrivals are somewhat limited at this station, it is quite useful for trips to nearby destations such as Guiyang or Dazhou.